hashicorp/nomad-guides/application-deployment/nginx/README.md

       }
 ```

 In this example the `if KeyExists` block instructs Nomad to pull a value from the Consul key `features/demo` if it exists.
+We wrote this Consul value in step 1.

 We can also use Nomad's interpolation features to populate config/env variables based on Nomad's runtime information.
 The `env "node.unique.id"` and `env "NOMAD_DC"` options showcase this.
 More information is provided here: https://www.nomadproject.io/docs/runtime/interpolation.html